Interview – Korey Cooper of Skillet

 Atlantic

 Korey Cooper – For what I do in the band, these are the fun things, not that I even was super involved with both versions, but I was there.
-The idea that this song is bare bones and can stand with you just playing it on the piano.
+The idea is that this song is bare bones and can stand with you just playing it on the piano.
 The possibilities are limitless with where this song can go – we could do a Heavy Metal version, we can do an EDM version, we can do an organic version.
 So I always find that kind of thing really super exciting because the possibilities are endless with it.
-So the idea that we could do a couple versions of the song was quite exciting to me.
-The album version we kind of wrote it, still it has to be quite strategic in what we do because we’re in so many different formats.
+So the idea that we could do a couple of versions of the song was quite exciting to me.
+However, it has to be quite strategic in what we do, because we’re in so many different formats.

 I think it’s cool to be able to do several different versions of a song.
 We’ve always done sort of strings organic piano stuff anyway, but the album version was very synth, which some of our fans don’t love.
 It was cool to make this song come alive in different ways.